DLWoodruff/SMAIS/doc/src/build_your_own.rst

 An instance is defined by a ``Python module``, which is usually a file with a ``.py`` filename extension.
 The file ``/examples/cvar_is.py`` is a simple example and the file ``/examples/farmer_is.py`` is a more complicated example.

+In order to use this package, you need to have a candidate solution `xhat` in a file with special format (numpy).
+To create this npy file, you need to use mpi-sppy.

 `scenario_creator` function
 ---------------------------